-Here you'll find current rates in New Mexico that you may be able to qualify for, and discover some of the state's most affordable cities and towns.
+Here you'll find some of the state's most affordable cities and towns.

 The cost of living can vary from one place to the next in New Mexico.
 Here are five locations recognized as being among the most affordable.

 Las Cruces is the most affordable city in New Mexico, according to Niche.
 It has also been recognized as one of the best cities in which to retire, and one of the healthiest cities in America.
-More than 53% of residents own their homes, and prices fall below the national average of $184,700 at $150,200.
-In Dona Ana County, residents also benefit from some of the lowest property taxes in the U.S., averaging just 0.57% of assessed fair market value, according to Tax-Rates.org.
+About 54% of residents own their homes, and prices fall below the national average of $217,500 at $155,200.
+In Dona Ana County, residents also benefit from some of the lowest property taxes in the U.S., averaging just 0.57% of assessed fair market value, according to Tax-rates.org.

-Albuquerque isn't as affordable as Las Cruces, but has the second lowest cost of living among cities in New Mexico.
-It's also recognized as a healthy city and as a great place for outdoor activities.
+Albuquerque is recognized by Niche as a healthy city and as a great place for outdoor activities.
 Sandia Peak Tramway and the ABQ BioPark are just a few of the many outdoor attractions residents can enjoy here.
-Median home value is higher here at $193,000, but 60% of residents own their homes.
-Property taxes are also higher here, with an average of 0.81% of assessed fair market value.
+Median home value is higher here at $198,200, and 60% of residents own their homes.
+Property taxes are higher here, with an average of 0.81% of assessed fair market value.

-Lovington is a large town of just over 11,500 that presents an affordable alternative to urban life.
-It comes in 9th out of 105 locales in New Mexico ranked for lowest cost of living, and is also the sixth best place in the state to buy a house.
-An impressive 71% of residents own their own homes here, with a median value of $111,300.
+Lovington is a town of just under 11,500 that presents an affordable alternative to urban life.
+It comes in 16th out of 104 locales in New Mexico ranked for lowest cost of living, and it's also the 12th best place in the state to buy a house, according to Niche.
+An impressive 71% of residents own their own homes here, with a median value of $116,800.
 Residents benefit from even lower property taxes here than in other cities on our list -- Lea County has average rate of just 0.44% of assessed fair market value.

-Hobbs is a town like Lovington, but is much larger, with a population of more than 38,000.
-Hobbs is the 12th-best place to buy a home in New Mexico, and is also identified for its diversity and for being a great place for young professionals.
-Median home value is a bit higher here at $131,700, but that didn't stop 62% of residents from becoming homeowners.
+The town of Hobbs has a population of more than 38,000.
+It's in the top 30 places to buy a home in New Mexico, according to Niche, and it's also identified for its diversity and for being a great place for young professionals.
+Median home value is a bit higher here than in Lovington at $140,600, but that didn't stop 60% of residents from becoming homeowners.
 Like Lovington, Hobbs is in Lea County, so residents benefit from the same low property tax rate, averaging just 0.44% of assessed fair market value.

-Roswell is the largest of the towns on the list, with a population topping 48,000.
-It's number 27 on the list of places in New Mexico with the lowest cost of living, and is the 29th-best place in the state to buy a house.
+Roswell is the largest of the towns on the list, with a population just under 48,000, and it's No. 22 on the list of places in New Mexico with the lowest cost of living.
 Perhaps best known for its connection to UFO lore, Roswell is home to the International UFO Museum and Research Center.
 But there are also plenty of other kinds of attractions for residents to enjoy, including the Roswell Museum and Art Center and the Bitter Lake National Wildlife Refuge.
-Median home values are $105,700, and 66% of residents are owners rather than renters.
+Median home values are $105,100, and 66% of residents are owners rather than renters.
 Chaves County has average property taxes of 0.59% of assessed fair market value.